Pear New Mill: Architecture

-This was a large six-storey mill with steel frame and cast iron columns; the floors were of concrete.
+A large six-storey mill with steel frame and cast iron columns; the floors are of concrete.
 It was built by Stott and Sons but when Abraham Stott Junior was removed from the board of directors, the contract passed to his cousin and rival P.S.
 Stott.

-The mill had seven storeys if the cellar is counted, and attached are two-storey extensions for carding.
-The office was separate from the mill.
+The mill has seven storeys if the cellar is counted, and attached are two-storey extensions for carding.
+The office is separate from the mill.
 Stott mills were known for their careful detailing, extensively using terracotta to detail red Accrington brick and large windows.
-The window heads were flat, except on the top storey, where round-headed arches were used.
+The window heads are flat, except on the top storey, where round-headed arches were used.
 The window heads were picked out in yellow brick.

 The pear 'signature theme' of the building includes a large pear-shaped concrete cupola on top of the water tower at the south-east corner, and pear-shaped finials at each corner of the flat roof.
 Ornate terracotta friezes over the main entrances continue the theme with bas-relief depictions of pear leaves and fruit.